Create Custom Plugins

 Before you start building your own plugins, we recommend you review the Get Started Guide in the plugins repository.

 Please note that plugin development is currently supported for Debian-based and Enterprise Linux distributions as well as MacOS.
-Microsoft Windows is not currently supported.
+For Microsoft Windows an installer can be built using the following command:

 You also need to install the following tools in order to build or contribute to InsightConnect plugins.
 Use the installation instructions provided below or use the package manager (if available) for your operating system or distribution.